 - Hearing impairment

-- Bone, joint, or muscle concerns
+- Bone, joint, or skeletal concerns

 SETD5 Syndrome Facebook Group : community support